 DBT (Dialectical Behavior Therapy) – A type of cognitive-behavioral therapy, DBT tries to identify and change negative thinking patterns and pushes for positive behavioral changes.
 DBT may be used to treat suicidal and other self-destructive behaviors.

-MAT (Medication-Assisted Therapy) – MAT is one of today’s most commonly used treatments against addiction.
-MAT helps patients maintain obriety for longer lengths of time while clients are able to work on themselves through therapy.
+MAT (Medication-Assisted Treatment) – MAT is one of today’s most commonly used treatments against addiction.
+MAT helps patients maintain sobriety for longer lengths of time while clients are able to work on themselves through therapy.

-EMDR (Eye Movement Decentralization and Reprocessing) – EMDR has been proven to help people with complex trauma find relief.
+EMDR (Eye Movement Desensitization and Reprocessing) – EMDR has been proven to help people with complex trauma find relief.
 Typically, EMDR is not recommended until 90 days or more of sobriety.